loader

 Refraction

-The phenomenon is familiar with transparent objects such as glasses and lenses - objects seen through them appear larger, smaller or distorted, place a stick partially into water and it appears to be bent at the surface.
+This phenomenon is commonly observed with transparent objects like glasses and lenses, where items viewed through them may appear larger, smaller, or distorted.
+For instance, when a stick is partially submerged in water, it looks bent at the surface.